-The present version of the Qualified Long-Term Preservation Practice Statement is effective from the 24/03/2018 date of effect, until withdrawal.
-The effect automatically terminates at the cessation of services.
+The present version of the Qualified Long-Term Preservation Practice Statement is effective from the 15/09/2018 date of effect, until withdrawal.
+The effect automatically terminates at the cessation of services or issuance of the newer version of the Qualified Long-Term Preservation Practice Statement.